Blossom expedition: Return to the United States

-The expedition originally planned to first travel to Trindade and Martin Vaz and then move on to South Georgia Island.
+The expedition originally planned to first travel to Trindade and Martim Vaz and then move on to the island of South Georgia.
 Ultimately, they could not travel to South Georgia Island because of personnel changes, delays caused by severe weather, and the physical limits of the ship.
 The Blossom was ill-prepared for such a journey; her anchor hoist broke upon their departure from Africa and had to be hauled on board manually.

 The Blossom reached Trindade and Martin Vaz more than forty days later, where the expedition made biological surveys.
 Rockwell and Moses collected specimens of seabirds and spent a month in a cave they secured after driving away land crabs.
 The two men joined with the rest of the expedition to travel to Rio de Janeiro, where they experienced difficulty in finding replacements for their crew, and then to Ascension Island, Saint Helena, Fernando de Noronha, and Rocas.
 At Fernando de Noronha, the expedition collected specimens of vireos, among other species.
 On their way back to the United States, they spent five days studying in the southwestern corner of the Sargasso Sea.

-The Blossom sailed north and landed in Charleston, South Carolina on June 4, 1926, returning to the United States after traveling for more than two years and seven months and over 22000 mi.
-After the Blossom was docked in Charleston, the museum sold her to da Lomba, who then used her for business ventures until she was shipwrecked off the coast of Africa in 1930.
+The Blossom sailed north and landed in South Carolina on June 4, 1926, returning to the United States after traveling for more than two years and seven months and over 22000 mi.
+After the Blossom was docked in Charleston, South Carolina, the museum sold her to da Lomba, who then used her for business ventures until she was shipwrecked off the coast of Africa in 1930.

 Outcome

-The expedition produced thirteen thousand specimens of animals, in addition to photographs, thousands of feet of film, and scientific data despite not making it to South Georgia Island as originally planned.
+The expedition produced thirteen thousand specimens of animals, in addition to photographs, thousands of feet of film, and scientific data, despite not making it to South Georgia Island as originally planned.
 Of the specimens collected, over five thousand were birds, while most of the remainder were saltwater fishes and invertebrates.

 According to the Encyclopedia of Cleveland History, the cost of the expedition was $75,000.
 The Morning Journal provides a figure of $125,000 for the amount of funding provided by Elizabeth Blossom, which accounts for the purchase of the Blossom and the salaries of its crew.

 After the expedition, Simmons worked at the Cleveland Museum of Natural History as a curator of ornithology, where he arranged the museum's collections for research.
 Cuyler also took a position as part of the museum's scientific staff.